Free Influencer Marketing Series

 Seeding provides the ultimate in creative freedom for influencers, resulting in more authentic content.
 You’re not providing instructions to the influencer about what to say or not say or how to present the product.
 If an influencer decides to post, it’s because they truly love the brand.
 The content will not feel like an ad.

-Product seeding is a great way to get feedback in the nascent stage of product development or if you want to put the feelers out in your target market.
+Product seeding is a great way to get feedback in the early stages of product development or if you want to put the feelers out in your target market.

-For example, Haleigh Grooms, Creator Services Coordinator at DriveShop and a nano food influencer, shares how a sauce company sent her the seeded product.
+For example, Haleigh Grooms, Creator Services Coordinator at DriveShop and a nano food influencer, shares how a sauce company seeded product to her.

-“A sauce company sent me sauce products and just wanted positive or negative feedback and to get their name out there – no post or anything.
+“A sauce company sent me free products and just wanted positive or negative feedback and to get their name out there – no post or anything.
 I posted anyway because the sauce was really good, but there was no requirement.
 They asked permission to seed first.
 They never mentioned posting to me, but I genuinely liked them so I did.
-Seeding needs to be more strategic—sending people very targeted products that they would potentially use and buy on their own rather than just sending a bunch out to whomever.”
+Seeding needs to be more strategic — sending people very targeted products that they would potentially use and buy on their own rather than just sending a bunch out to whomever.”

-After sending a seeded product to influencers, open up the conversation by asking them if they liked the product and how they used it.
+After sending a seeded product to an influencer, open up the conversation by asking them if they liked the product and how they used it.
 When the influencer responds to these questions, you can ask them what specifically they liked about the product or what could be improved.

-• Team-wide DM and visibility: Engage with seeded influencers over Instagram DMs or emails—view notes, products sent, and tasks in the CRM to manage your overall communication.
+Team-wide DM and visibility: Engage with seeded influencers over Instagram DMs or emails.
+View notes, products sent, and tasks in the CRM to manage your communication.

-• Ship, gift, and track products: Send free products to seeded influencers get tracking links and automatic updates so you know when the influencer has received your product.
+Ship, gift, and track shipped products: Send free products to seeded influencers, get tracking links and automatic updates so you know when the influencer has received your product.

 Curious to find out how these features can help your brand or agency?
 Learn more about how MightyScout helps with product seeding.

-Influencer product gifting is more effective for campaigns with short-term goals or when you need instant numbers.
+Influencer product gifting is more effective for campaigns with short-term goals or when you need quick impact.

 Influencer gifting is helpful when you want instant exposure.
 The objective is often to align a campaign with a certain trend or event.
 In this scenario, you need posts, reviews, and content by a deadline to capitalize on the campaign’s timing.